praetorian-inc/noseyparker/docs/RULES.md

 Nosey Parker's implementation builds on top of the [Hyperscan](https://github.com/intel/hyperscan) library to efficiently match against all its rules simultaneously.
 This is much faster than the naive approach of trying to match each regex rule in a loop on each input.
-Adding additional rules to Nosey Parker should not significantly affect performance.
+Adding more well-written rules to Nosey Parker should not significantly affect performance.